What is a C-61 / D-53 Wood Tanks Contractor?

 Being able to read and understand blueprints is a core skill for anyone working in or around a construction site.

 Identifying the structural details and dimensions of a wooden tank before building or making alterations is critical.

 Construction blueprints communicate an array of information to builders.

-Being comfortable with construction blueprints is an invaluable skill for all tradesman, but especially for a wood tanks contractor who may be apart of a larger construction project.
+Being comfortable with construction blueprints is an invaluable skill for all tradesmen, but especially for a wood tanks contractor who may be a part of a larger construction project.

-To get a wooden tanks contractor license in California, you must prove a minimum of 4 years journeyman level experience and pass a two part state exam with the Contractor State License Board.
+To get a wooden tanks contractor license in California, you must prove a minimum of 4 years of journeyman level experience and pass a two-part state exam with the Contractor State License Board.

-To qualify for an exam date you must meet the the following requirements
+To qualify for an exam date you must meet the following requirements